OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/22 October 2022.md

 - Kievan Rus was founded by **Scandinavian Vikings** — close enough.
 - Genghis Khan's invasion was not directly influenced by Venice, but Venetian contact revealed West's value.
 - Enoch's angels teaching women science/cosmetics = allusion to **corrupting behavior**.
+- Only 3% of Roman Italy’s inhabitants spoke Latin as their mother tongue at the time of Caesar’s assassination.

 ---

 ## Political Power Structures

 - Putin's trusted team includes Shoigu and Lavrov.

 ---